winitzki/sofp/README.md

 It is not suitable for people unfamiliar with school-level algebra, or for people who are generally allergic to mathematics, or for people unwilling to learn new and difficult concepts through prolonged mental concentration.

 The first two chapters are introductory and may be suitable for beginners in programming.
-Starting from chapter 4, the material becomes unsuitable for beginners.
+Starting from the middle of chapter 3, the material becomes unsuitable for beginners.

 ## Main features and goals of this tutorial series

-- the presentation is self-contained -- introduces and explains all required concepts and Scala language features
+- the presentation is self-contained -- introduces and explains all required notations, concepts, and Scala language features
 - an emphasis on clarity and understandability of all explanations, derivations, and code
     - some terminology and notations are non-standard -- this is in order to achieve a clearer and more logically coherent presentation of the material
 - an emphasis on the mathematical principles that guide the practice of functional programming